Governance Commitment in Action

 Board Practices Promote Effective Oversight

 - Board Size.
-Designed to maximize board effectiveness, Colgate's by-laws fix the number of directors between seven and 12.
-Ten directors currently serve on the Board.
+Designed to maximize board effectiveness, Colgate's by-laws fix the number of directors between seven and 15.
+The number of directors is currently fixed at ten.

 - Directorship Limits.
 To ensure that directors are able to devote sufficient time to properly discharge their duties, Colgate's corporate governance guidelines provide that directors should not serve on more than three other corporate boards.

 - Meeting Attendance.
-On average, the directors attended 98% of the meetings of the Board and the committees on which they served in 2011.
-No director attended less than 89% of these meetings.
+On average, the incumbent directors attended 96% of the meetings of the Board and the committees on which they served in 2015.
+No incumbent director attended less than 96% of these meetings except for Ms. Norrington, who joined the Board on September 9, 2015 and attended two of three Board meetings (67%) held during the remainder of 2015.

 Continuous Improvement through Evaluation and Education